djangocon/2025.djangocon.eu/djangocon_2025/content/information/grants/0grants.md

 - people who have experienced trauma and its aftermath (PTSD, anxiety, etc)
 - people living with or recovering from substance abuse

 We aim to inform applicants of the results within a few days of the application window closing.
-Please be aware that you must apply before the deadline for a grant. **Opportunity Grant Applications will close on January 19th at 23:59 UTC.**  Additionally, speakers are automatically entitled to receive a ticket.
+Please be aware that you must apply before the deadline for a grant. **Opportunity grants applications are now closed**.

+Speakers are automatically entitled to receive a ticket.